aunmesh/HomePage/content/post/GRE-A-hacky-guide-for-a-328ish-score.md

 **Note** This post is written in the form of an interview.
 Reasons* at the end
 <br><br>
 ### When was your GRE and when did you start preparing for it?
 My GRE was on 5th of July.
-I started preparing for it around 20th of May.
+I started preparing for it around 20th of June.

 ### What was your score?
 I scored 160/170 in Verbal Section, 168/170 in Quantitative Section and 4/6 in Analytical Writing Skills.